SchoolOfCode/w1_website-challenge-Pillroy/README.md

 ## Learning Summary

-Below is a summary of learning thus far, broken into sections: HTML, CSS and the web.
+Below is a summary of learning thus far, broken into sections: HTML and CSS.

 ### HTML

 HTML, or _Hypertext Markup Language_, is the language used to code the **structure** of a website.
-Broadly speaking, a HTML webpage is split into two sections: <head> and <body>.
+Broadly speaking, a HTML webpage is split into two sections: &lt;head&gt; and &lt;body&gt;.

-#### The <head> tag
+#### The &lt;head&gt; tag

-The <head> tag contains information that lays the groundwork for the webpage; information vital for web browsers to run the webpage as the developer intends.
-Information specified in the <head> tag includes, but is not limited to,:
+The &lt;head&gt; tag contains information that lays the groundwork for the webpage; information vital for web browsers to run the webpage as the developer intends.
+Information specified in the &lt;head&gt; tag includes, but is not limited to,:

 * page <title>
 * meta data, including: